iata-dev/iata-spp-poc-2024-di/b2b-poc/README.md

 # Decentralized Identity in Aviation - Project 777
-*Using Verifiable Credentials for Trusted Digital Identity in Travel*
+*Using Verifiable Credentials for Travel Agency Employee Identity Verification*

 ## Overview
 Project 777 is a Business-to-Business (B2B) PoC that tackles identity management and fraud prevention in the travel industry.
 By leveraging Digital Employee IDs, the solution provides both travel agents and airlines with a secure and efficient identity framework, reducing fraud and streamlining the onboarding process.